chrobid/chro.bid/README.md

-# chro.bid
+# marenbeam.com

-This is the source for my personal site, accessible at https://www.chro.bid
+This is the source for my personal site, accessible [here](https://www.marenbeam.com)

 Changes to the site are automatically deployed by a once-per-hour cron job that runs on the server.
 The cron job simply clones the repo, and rsyncs the necessary things to `/var/www` so that nginx can serve them.